leoshen999/LR2RivalRanking/README.md

 * Consider about using other GUI layout (QTextBrowser?)
 * Add the github link in the app
 * Add some user configurations
+* Try to update all records in Ir/ folder

 ## Credits
 Author: Leo Shen (LR2IR: [121168 うまい焼鴨](http://www.dream-pro.info/~lavalse/LR2IR/search.cgi?mode=mypage&playerid=121168))